1974 Nebraska gubernatorial election

-The 1974 Nebraska gubernatorial election was held on November 5, 1974, and featured incumbent Governor James Exon, a Democrat, defeating Republican nominee, state Senator Richard D. Marvel.
-Independent state Senator Ernie Chambers also captured 5% of the vote as a write-in candidate.
+The 1974 Nebraska gubernatorial election was held on November 5, 1974, and featured incumbent governor J. James Exon, a Democrat, defeating Republican nominee, state senator Richard D. Marvel.
+Independent state senator Ernie Chambers also captured 5% of the vote as a write-in candidate.
 This was the first gubernatorial election in Nebraska in which the nominees for Governor and Lieutenant Governor ran as a single ticket in the general election, though they were chosen in separate primary elections.